+\\\ALL ARE WITHIN EASY WALKING DISTANCE FROM THE GATES EXCEPT FOR THE FEW LISTED AT THE BOTTOM.\\\

-Coaska Shopping Mall: The first floor has a grocery store (as do most Japanese department stores).
+- Coaska Shopping Mall: The first floor has a grocery store (as do most Japanese department stores).
 Then there are many floors and shops, including a book store with an English section.
 There is a food court and restaurants are located on several floors.
 There is a gate (for walking only) onto base through the back side of the Daiei.
-It is only open weekdays from 0600-2000 and is closed on U.S. holidays.

-• 100 Yen store, "Daiso" These "dollar store" equivalents are a good place to buy knick knacks for setting up your new home in Japan -recycle trash bags, curtain rods, hardware, furniture/floor protectors, closet organizers, etc. There are 2 of these stores located across from the Daiei mall.
-Walk the crosswalk over Rt.16 and walk down the side street in front of Daiei with a "Mikasa" store on your left and an Italian Pizza restaurant on your right.
+It is only open weekdays from 0600-2000 and is closed on U.S. holidays. - 100 Yen store, "Daiso": These "dollar store" equivalents are a good place to buy knick knacks for setting up your new home in Japan -recycle trash bags, curtain rods, hardware, furniture/floor protectors, closet organizers, etc. There are two of these stores located across from the Daiei mall.
+Walk the crosswalk over route 16 and walk down the side street in front of Daiei with a "Mikasa" store on your left and an Italian Pizza restaurant on your right.
 In the rear of the office building with the pizza restaurant, go through a narrow hallway leading to an escalator/staircase.
 Take it to the second floor.
-You will see a Subway (the sandwich chain) and 2 stores across from each other that are both "Daiso" stores.

-• Blue Street: There are multiple shops and restaurants down "Blue Street."
+You will see a Subway (the sandwich chain) and two stores across from each other that are both "Daiso" stores. - Blue Street: There are multiple shops and restaurants down "Blue Street."
 Look up because many buildings have shopping on several floors.
 (Many stores and restaurants are closed on Wednesdays.)

-• Sakaiya, an upscale department store (with grocery/food retailers in basement, lots of "take out" food available)

-- Gap located on 2nd floor of Saikaya department store - Seiyu department store (with grocery in basement)

-• More's City (a high-rise shopping mall behind Yokosuka Chuo train station, lots of restaurants on several floors)

-• Many other stores and restaurants!

-• Homes, Livin and Ave are large stores specializing in clothing, home goods, hardware, or groceries.
-They are a short drive south of the Yokosuka base along Route 16.
+Look for: - Sakaiya an upscale department store (with grocery/food retailers in basement, lots of "take out" food available) - Gap located on 2nd floor of Saikaya department store - Seiyu department Store (with grocery in basement). - More's City (a high-rise shopping mall behind Yokosuka Chuo Train Station, lots of restaurants on several floors). - Many other stores and restaurants! - Homes, Livin and Ave are large stores specializing in clothing, home goods, hardware, or groceries.
+They are a short drive South of the Yokosuka base along Route 16.
 D2 is another store similar to Homes (or our "Home Depot") and is located along Route 134.
 (From base, turn left out of Main Gate and travel along Route 16.
-When you see Red Lobster, turn right at a light onto Route 134).

-All are within easy walking distance from the gates except for the few listed at the bottom.
-Look for: $21\,$

-•Amerity Homes is a furniture store importing Broyhill, Riverside, and other American made furniture.
+When you see Red Lobster, turn right at a light onto Route 134). - Amerity Homes is a furniture store importing Broyhill, Riverside, and other American made furniture.
 Their showroom is on Hwy 26 in Hayama, about a 15 minute drive from the front gate.
 Take a right hand turn out of the main gate and get in the left lane.
 Then take a left at Shioiri Station and follow the road through several intersections and up and down a large hill, for about 4 kilometers; when you will reach a flat stretch-start looking for a yellow building (looks like a house) on your right.
 There are a few parking spaces.
 Proprietor does not speak English, so come with Japanese friend or look up what you need to say ahead of time.
 He has a catalogue, and can show selections online.